Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 It’s a mixture of sand, pet litter, coffee grounds, and other stuff gathered from my other vacuums.

-I know it’s not something you’d clean daily, but the S65 was able to handle this mess.
+I know it’s not something you’d clean daily, but the S65 handled this mess.

 Filtration [+ Fog Test]